gamesbook/pyprototypr/docs/core_shapes.rst

       - *cx* and *cy* set the centre point of the shape
       - *dot* - sets the size of dot at the centre
-      - *dot_stroke*  - sets the color of the dot (note that the dot is "filled in" with that same color); defaults to the stroke of the shape that it is part of
+      - *dot_stroke*  - sets the color of the dot (note that the dot is "filled in" with that same color); defaults to match the *stroke* of the shape that it is part of
       - *cross* - sets the length of each of the two lines that cross at the centre
       - *cross_stroke*  - sets the color of the cross lines; defaults to the stroke of the shape that it is part of